statsig-io/docs/docs/product-analytics/dashboards.md

 ### Exporting your Dashboard

-If you want to share a static version of your dashboard, print it, or save it for any other purpose, you can easily export a copy of your dashboard with the present data by clicking the settings dropdown "..." in the rop right corner, and then clicking on the "Export as PDF" button.
+If you want to share a static version of your dashboard, print it, or save it for any other purpose, you can easily export a copy of your dashboard with the present data by clicking the settings dropdown "..." in the top right corner, and then clicking on the "Export as PDF" button.
 After a few seconds, a PDF of your dashboard will be generated and downloaded automatically.

 ![image](https://github.com/user-attachments/assets/90f9a918-766d-40e0-9a72-5a9d083b423f)